PaulAvery/VierGewinnt/README.md

 Pass at least two player names as CLI arguments.

 Documentation (including class diagrams) can be created by running `doxygen` inside the project directory.
+Current (or maybe slightly out-of-date docs can be found [here](https://paulavery.github.io/VierGewinnt/))